egustafson/cert-trace/README.md

 Note that the CA file is printed first and there is one certificate in the PEM file which is a self-signed certificate.
-The chain file, which would be presented by the server side of the ssl connection has two certificates:  1) the host certificate for spot.elfwerks.org, and
+The chain file, which would be presented by the server side of the SSL connection has two certificates:  1) the host certificate for spot.elfwerks.org, and
 2) an intermediate signing certificate from the Let's Encrypt project.
 Finally, the Let's Encrypt, intermediate certificate is